-- pinpoints the major sources of emissions in Freeport, - identifies our biggest opportunities to reduce emissions, and - acts as a baseline for measuring progress on our targets.
+- pinpoints the major sources of emissions in Freeport, - ▲ identifies our biggest opportunities to reduce these emissions, and - ▲ acts as a baseline for measuring progress on our targets.

-The inventory also served as the foundation for the many high-impact strategies and actions outlined in this Plan.
+The inventory also served as the foundation for the many high-impact strategies and actions outlined in this Plan to reduce emissions and increase resiliency.